 New international students with less than 30 credit hours are required to attend the freshman orientation program as required by University regulations.
 All new international students are also required to attend the international orientation program.
-All other regulations apply to international transfer students as they do to any other transfer applicants.
-International students should have at least a 2.0 grade point average on all work attempted.

 STUDENT-ATHLETE ELIGIBILITY AND RETENTION